How do I become a puppy raiser?

 Where do potential service dog puppies come from and what breeds are used?

 We use primarily Labrador Retrievers in our program due to their size, natural retrieving instinct and their strong desire to work for and please people.
-We also use Great Danes for clients needing balance/support, and look for candidates from our local SPCA and rescue groups.
+We also use Great Danes for clients needing balance/support, and occasionally look for candidates from our local SPCA and rescue groups.

 Is the entire family involved?